mozilla-mobile/mozilla-vpn-client/docs/rfcs/0003-rfc-controller_refactor.md

 ## Summary
-Introduce a new `ConnectionManager` component which sits between the frontend and the controller to handle all connectivity related logic and keep the controller code lean and minimal.
+Propose a new `ConnectionManager` component which sits between the frontend and the controller to handle all connectivity related logic and let the controller only handle activation and deactivation.

 ## Motivation
 The current controller code is complicated, lengthy, and bug-prone.
-Over time we have continued to directly add more logic and checks for various scenarios to the controller code, resulting in a Frankenstein monster that is hard to scale and keep under control.
+Over time we have continued to directly add more logic and checks for various scenarios to the controller code, resulting in a large file that is hard to scale and keep under control.
+Some of the bugs that have come to life as a result are: [“Server unavailable” modal displayed when connecting to a Captive Portal network while VPN is OFF](https://mozilla-hub.atlassian.net/browse/VPN-4248) and [“Server unavailable” modal displayed if the device is not connected to the internet when the client is launched at startup](https://mozilla-hub.atlassian.net/browse/VPN-3177).

-Because our current approach is not scalable, we’ve been facing numerous issues in the connectivity space, especially when it comes down to identifying exactly what is causing the issue.
-This means the behavior of our client is extremely inconsistent both on different platforms but also within the same environment.
+Because our current approach is not scalable, we’ve been facing issues in the connectivity space, especially when it comes down to identifying the root cause.
+This means the behavior of our client is inconsistent not just on different platforms, but also within the same environment.
 For example, if a user loses network connectivity while the VPN is activated, sometimes they enter no signal, and other times they encounter the “server location unavailable” modal.
 This inconsistency is a result of racing checks and error reporting.
 The goal of this refactor is to combine all of these scenarios under one component and to get rid of the `ConnectionHealth` entirely to resolve this issue.

 ## Proposed Solution
 Move all connectivity code out of the controller and into its separate component which is referred to as the `ConnectionManager` in this document.

 The controller object will continue to remain but its purpose will be drastically simplified to a few basic functionalities including `activate()` and `deactivate()`.
 We will no longer have any states associated with the Controller and all states will live in the `ConnectionManager`.
 The `ConnectionManager` will primarily act as a liaison between the controller and the UI.

 ```mermaid
 graph TD